Rehab-Robotics-Lab/FloSystem/demo/README.md

 as a possible added field, but you can create any others which you think useful.

 For eyes the idea is to have a mood specified for a face, then have an eye for each direction, which can be specified at a higher level.
+I'm not sure what eye directions will be made, but so long as you are consistent, it should be fine.

 You can run the read_faces file to test that it reads the way you want.
 You can change the mood of the face and the eye direction at the top of the